Amber Wang, Undergraduate Volunteer

 Leanna Brown, Undergraduate Volunteer

-Leanna is a sophomore at Northwestern University, majoring in psychology and journalism.
+Leanna is a junior at Northwestern University, majoring in psychology and journalism.
 Her academic interests center on language and communication.

 In the Neurodevelopmental Diversity Lab, she hopes to contribute to ongoing autism research and explore how communication differs in various social settings.